moabk/swapdex-core/README.md

 ### Programatically interfacing gwan nodes

-As a developer, sooner rather than later you'll want to start interacting with gwan and the wanchain network via your own programs and not manually through the console.
-To aid this, gwan has built in support for a JSON-RPC based APIs 。These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).
+As a developer, sooner rather than later you'll want to start interacting with sdx and the swapdex network via your own programs and not manually through the console.
+To aid this, sdx has built in support for a JSON-RPC based APIs 。These can be exposed via HTTP, WebSockets and IPC (unix sockets on unix based platforms, and named pipes on Windows).